Digital Signature

 See I want to digitally sign data.

-[^1] This means that it is possible for an attacker to create a different valid signature for an already signed message.
+A signature scheme is malleable, if an attacker can create a different valid signature for an already signed message.
 While this is not a problem for most scenarios, in some cases programmers implicitly assume that valid signatures are unique, and this can lead to unexpected results.